adarsh912/ShopIT_BasicEcommerceWebsite/README.md

-TODO:
-CRUD
-create an item ...done .
-read...done
-update
-delete

-# Project Title: Basic Shop Website
+# Project Title: Basic Shop Website  SHOP IT

 A comprehensive backend application designed for efficient data management using MongoDB.
 This project facilitates seamless integration with a frontend application, providing robust API endpoints for various operations.
 It is beginner-friendly, making it a great opportunity to practice backend development and understand the concepts of backend programming.